jswortz/bqml-vertex-matching-engine/README.md

 > Two scripts here, one to update RecAI for the newly minted API key for prediction calls
 > and another script to delete an api key, which is not likely required but provided for convenience.
 > Consult original demo instructions for Recommendations AI interactions
-1. Enable Recommendation AI API
-2. Execute the prediction key script
+1. Execute the prediction key script
     `bash prediction_key.sh`
-3. Configure Google Tag Manager
+2. Configure Google Tag Manager
-4. Load Product Catalog and User events into Recommendations AI
+3. Load Product Catalog and User events into Recommendations AI
-5. Configure and build Recommendations AI models
+4. Configure and build Recommendations AI models

 ### 4.backend
 > Consult original demo instructions document for various items to be updated